 "Criminals are increasingly becoming more sophisticated in their tactics making it harder to spot the obvious signs of a scam as easily."
-Santander research found that 45% of Brits would willingly move their money to a "safe account" if told to by a supposed police officer or bank worker over the phone that their account had been compromised.
-This type of scam plays on your concerns that your account has already been targeted by fraudsters.
-It can mean you're less likely to ask questions or carefully consider your options, especially if the criminals know personal details.
+Worrying UK Finance research found that many people are being targeted by impersonation scams, where the criminal claims to be from a trusted organisation, like the police.
+This type of scam may play on your concerns that your account has already been targeted by fraudsters.
+It can mean you're less likely to ask questions or carefully consider your options, especially if the criminal knows your personal details.